msamblanet/node-pg-rev-gen/README.md

   - updaters - String of users and roles to grant SELECT and EXECUTE access to this type
   - extractedFields - A hash of information on fields to extract into xxx_current
     - [name] - The column name in the DB
+    - doNotMaterialize - If true, the column is omitted from materialized views to save space
     - definition - The SQL table definition for the column
     - index - If true, index this column (only if materialized)
     - unique - If true, make the index unique (only if materialized and index)